seqeralabs/nf-k8s-best-practices/README.md

 Nextflow currently supports requests and limits for accelerators.
 Similar support for CPUs and memory is in the works.

-### Node selector, affinity, labels, and taints
+### Node selector, affinity and labels, tolerations and taints

-A node selector allows you to select certain nodes that a pod can use, based on simple expressions such as node name, node type, etc. An affinity does the same thing but allows for more complex expressions such as set logic.
+A __node selector__ allows you to select certain nodes that a pod can use, based on simple expressions such as node name, node type, etc. An __affinity__ does the same thing but allows for more complex expressions such as set logic.
 You can use these features to control, for example, the CPU or GPU type(s) for a task.
-You can also control things from the cluster side by adding labels and taints to nodes.
+You can also control things from the cluster side by adding __labels__ and __taints__ to nodes.
 A label is just a label and can be anything you want.
 A taint is a property that will cause a node to repel certain types of pods, for example, a GPU node might have a taint to repel or even reject pods that don’t request any GPUs.
+You can circumvent a node taint by giving your pod a corresponding __toleration__.

 ### Requesting new features